sonocotta/raspberry-media-center/README.md

 Loud Raspberry Pi Media Center uses a dual MAX98357 HiFi DAC with a built-in highly efficient D-class amp to deliver 3 to 5W of music power directly to your speakers.
 It is not too loud, but also very simple to use and fun to play with.
 When DAC is not in use, it goes into shutdown mode, making sure no hissing will keep you up at night.
 It powers from a standard USB-C power source, like a phone charger, etc.

-Loud Raspberry Pi Hat is the same DAC and audio circuitry, again times two (because why not!).
+Loud Raspberry Pi Hat is the same DAC and audio circuitry, again times two (because why not?).
 You can use it with any Raspberry Pi, while Raspberry Pi 5 users can use both pairs of speakers independently, while other Pis will produce the same audio on both ends.
 Hat will pull the juice from the Pi's 5V line, or power the Pi itself using screw connectors, so you can make sure enough power is delivered to both boards.

 | Cased | Hat |
 |---|---|